Last updated on April 29th, 2023 at 04:29 pm

-If there is a site that you are visiting a lot, such as when making your own Google Sites option, then you might be wondering how to remove frequently visited on iPhone because it’s appearing there now.
+If there is a site that you are visiting a lot, such as when making your own Google Sites option, then you might be wondering how to clear browsing history iPhone 6 data because it’s appearing on the new tab page.

 - Open Safari.

 - Tap and hold on to a site to remove.